Reactive Programming Basics¶

 # 2

 Signals, Derived, and Effects form the complete reactive primitives.
-Imagine a graph (like neural network visualizations): leftmost nodes are pure data sources (inputs/files/time), depending on nothing.
-Rightmost are Effects, depending on nothing else.
-Middle nodes are intermediate computations, depending on left nodes and depended on by right nodes.
+Imagine a graph: leftmost nodes are pure data sources (inputs, files, time), depending on nothing.
+Rightmost nodes are Effects, depended by nothing.
+Middle nodes are intermediate computations, depending on left nodes and depended by right nodes.

 from reactivity import signal, derived, effect